Program Overview – The UW eScience Institute is excited to announce the third offering of the Data Science for Social Good summer program.

 In addition to their direct contributions to projects, students and Project Leads will have the opportunity to participate in a number of technical tutorials and research talks.

-The DSSG will take place from June 13th and August 19th, 2016.
+Time Commitments – The DSSG will take place from June 12th and August 18th, 2017.
 Project leads and Data Scientists will be expected to spend the equivalent of two days per week (16 hours) in the Data Science Studio (DSS) working face-to-face with their team members.
 Students will be employed full-time throughout the summer, and will be expected to work in the DSS during business hours Monday-Friday.

 More information and previous project examples can be found here.